socrata-platform/soql-postgres-adapter/store-pg/docker/README.md

 * `PG_SECONDARY_DB_PORT` - soql-server-pg DB port number.
 Must be the same across all instances.
 * `PG_SECONDARY_DB_USER` - soql-server-pg DB user name.
 Must be the same across all instances.
 * `PG_SECONDARY_NUM_WORKERS` - Number of workers to run per secondary instance.
+* `PG_SECONDARY_WORK_MEM` - The postgres `work_mem` setting to use for updating the secondary.
+This is primarily useful for allowing PostgreSQL to do in memory hash aggregations when building rollup tables instead of having to spool to a temporary on disk structure.
 * `PG_SECONDARY_TABLESPACE_FN` - A Clojure function used to generate the tablespace name for datasets.